-Please read information from both the Minnesota and Wisconsin Departments of Natural Resources' website on ice safety.
-Then take the quiz below and submit to your council.
+Please read information from both the Minnesota and Wisconsin Departments of Natural Resources' websites on ice safety.
+Then take the quiz below with your troop to check your knowledge!

-- Ice Safety MN Department of Natural Resources - Ice Safety WS Department of Natural Resources
+- Ice Safety-MN Department of Natural Resources - Ice Safety-WI Department of Natural Resources